 For anyone who isn’t yet retired, cash from dividend stocks is just more fuel to reinvest so you can keep growing your portfolio.

-Consider the 25-year chart below.
+Consider the 25-year chart above.
 This looks at both the price performance of the S&P 500 (blue line) over the past quarter-century, as well as the total return (red line), which is price plus dividends.
-Look at how much dividends have added to the equation: the price return is right around 380%, while total returns sit just above 650%!*
+Look at how much dividends have added to the equation: The price performance is an impressive 387%, but dividends add another 282 points of return!*

 Dividends can also mean something more once you’ve reached retirement: a source of passive income.